Automatic collection maps

 The section below does not apply to projectors.

-Any element in the destination collection which do not have a corresponding element in the source collection is removed by default, you can disable this (if you need to create an add or update collection for example) via global settings or specific for each mapping.
+Any element in the destination collection which does not have a corresponding element in the source collection is removed by default, you can disable this (if you need to create an add or update collection for example) via global settings or specific for each mapping.

 // Global settings via DI